Return to Home Page ==>Click Here

 17 SAFETY REGULATIONS

-soon as possible by contacting the Race Committee on VHF Ch 73 or by
+17.2 A boat that retires from a race shall notify the race committee as soon as possible by contacting the Race Committee on VHF Ch 73 or by phone to RC if the RC provides such.

 17.3 Skippers racing singlehanded must wear a Personal Flotation Device when racing.
 This changes Rule 40.